NCAR/HPCinstall/README.md

 1. Download the software to be installed.
 After some googling `wget http://zlib.net/zlib-1.2.8.tar.gz` is the solution.
 I don't think it's worth saving this in the install script (URL often changes), so I don't.
 Nothing prevents you to think and do differently.
 2. Anywhere in the filesystem (`HPCinstall` does not care) create a directory and run `tar xf zlib-1.2.8.tar.gz` into it.
 I don't think this is worth saving this in the install script, so I don't.
 Nothing prevents you to think and do differently.
 3. Go into the untarred directory and create a file named `name-version`.
 So in this case I run `touch zlib-1.2.8`.
 This is a requirement, but I might change `HPCinstall` to parse the directory name instead and leave you with a free filename, if the group so prefer.
+4. This is a useless bullet, but just to make sure of what `HPCinstall does` let's run `ls -l /glade/scratch/$USER/zlib/1.2.8/intel/12.1.5` and see the `No such file or directory` response.
-4. At this point you can start using `HPCinstall` by invoking it using the file we just created as argument.
+5. At this point you can start using `HPCinstall` by invoking it using the file we just created as argument.
 So if `hpcinstall` is in your `PATH` you can run `hpcinstall zlib-1.2.8` otherwise run `/absolute/or/relative/path/hpcinstall zlib-1.2.8` (either one will work, `HPCinstall` does not require to be officially installed)
-5. Now, the install script `zlib-1.2.8` we created in bullet 3 is empty, so it does nothing, but `HPCinstall` still does something with it.
+6. Now, the install script `zlib-1.2.8` we created in bullet 3 is empty, so it does nothing, but `HPCinstall` still does something with it.
 The output on the script of running `hpcinstall zlib-1.2.8` should be something like:
 ```
 Saving environment status in log.env.txt ...
 Done.
 Saving module list in log.modules.txt ...
 Done.

 Setting environmental variables:
-INSTALL_DIR     = /glade/scratch/ddvento/zlib/1.2.8/no_compiler
+INSTALL_DIR     = /glade/scratch/ddvento/zlib/1.2.8/intel/12.1.5
 MODULE_FILENAME = /glade/scratch/modulefiles/zlib/1.2.8.lua

 Running ./zlib-1.2.8 ...